 - 2 cups water

-- 1¼ tablespoon freshly grated ginger, for strong or 2 teaspoon for light flavor
+- 1¼ tablespoon ginger for strong or 2 teaspoons for light flavor

 - ½ cup milk